Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Telegenic :

 \ ˌte-lə-ˈje-nik \ adjective; having an appearance or manner that is appealing on television.
-Also, well-suited to the medium of television.
+And, well-suited to the medium of television.

 "Watching the footage of his own capture and return to the Garden City Zoo on the local news, Bang Cow the Panda was pleased to see how truly telegenic he really was."